giyushino/data_res_application/README.md

-# DataRes F22 Research Coding Assessment
+# DataRes S23 Research Coding Assessment

 ### Overall, just head over to [ResearchApps.ipynb], click on the "Open in Colab" button, save a copy of the notebook, and get to coding!
-After you're done, send me the file at colinpcurtis826@g.ucla.edu with the subject "DataRes Research Applications," and you should get a confirmation email back if I'm free.
+After you're done, send me the file at sammy7shang@g.ucla.edu with the subject "DataRes Research Applications," and you should get a confirmation email back if I'm free.

 #

 #### Remarks from Research Head

-Howdy we're Colin and Chris and we're the Research heads for this quarter.
+Howdy we're Lukas and Sammy and we're the Research heads for this quarter.
 This is a quick assessment to just test basic proficiency with deep learning and libraries.

 **We'll will teach you everything from the ground up.
 You just have to put in the effort and show that you want to learn.**